Ignite your sociological imagination

 By igniting your sociological imagination, you will begin to understand how personal choice is shaped by social context.

 Are you interested in people and social relationships?
-Do you wonder why some people are marginalised, while others have the power to discriminate?
 Do you find habits, mannerisms and everyday life interesting?
 If so, Sociology is for you.

 Sociology is useful for anyone working with people, particularly in groups or organisational settings.
 Sociological research and analysis can make an important contribution to the development of sound social policies that address inequality and promote social justice.